BottyGPT / DocsGPT deployment story

 VECTOR_DBand related env vars. - Persistence: Vector data is often stored in a volume (e.g.

-all-mpnet-base-v2) runs inside the stack; no separate “vector DB server” unless you switch to a remote DB (e.g. Qdrant Cloud).
+all-mpnet-base-v2) runs inside the stack; no separate “vector DB server” unless we switch to a remote DB (e.g. Qdrant Cloud).

 Operational checklist: